akkadotnet/akka.net/docs/articles/actors/untyped-actor-api.md

 Registering multiple times does not necessarily lead to multiple messages being generated, but there is no guarantee that only exactly one such message is received: if termination of the watched actor has generated and queued the message, and another registration is done before this message has been processed, then a second message will be queued, because registering for monitoring of an already terminated actor leads to the immediate generation of the `Terminated` message.

 It is also possible to deregister from watching another actor's liveliness using `Context.Unwatch(target)`.
-This works even if the Terminated message has already been enqueued in the mailbox; after calling unwatch no `Terminated` message for that actor will be processed anymore.
+This works even if the Terminated message has already been enqueued in the mailbox; after calling `Unwatch` no `Terminated` message for that actor will be processed anymore.

 ### Start Hook
 Right after starting the actor, its `PreStart` method is invoked.